openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -14

+   * clarify optionality of scope and authorization_details for Authorization Request
    * Clarify Batch Endpoint Encryption
    * Define Credential Format as a term
    * Define Credential Dataset as a term